Offshore Energy Thematic Methods

 3.6.3 Carbon and climate accounting

-Emissions -- Fossil fuel extraction generates direct emissions (flaring, venting, fugitive methane) and enables downstream emissions from combustion.
+Emissions—Fossil fuel extraction generates direct emissions (flaring, venting, fugitive methane) and enables downstream emissions from combustion.
 For recording these flows, see TG-3.4 Flows from Economy to Environment.

-Avoided emissions -- Offshore renewable energy displaces fossil fuel generation, contributing to emission reductions counted in national inventories.
+Avoided emissions—Offshore renewable energy displaces fossil fuel generation, contributing to emission reductions counted in national inventories.
+For SDG indicator 12.c.1 compilation from offshore energy accounts, see TG-2.10 MEA Indicators[38].

 3.7 Worked Example: Synthetic Offshore Energy Account